North Carolina Birth Records Search

 You may also request amendment services to have a North Carolina birth record changed.

 The state has a high population density with a total landmass of 53,819 square miles with 196 people living in each square mile.
-This statistic makes North Carolina the 15th most densely populated state in America.
+This statistic makes the area the 15th most densely populated state in America.
 Charlotte is the largest city in the state with more than 827,000 people calling it home.
 The area was one of the original 13 U.S. States.

 Population change from 2010-2016